pr2502/ra-multiplex/README.md

 # is documented in the `env_logger` documentation here:
 # <https://docs.rs/env_logger/0.9.0/env_logger/index.html#enabling-logging>
 log_filters = "info"

-# attempt automatic workspace root detection
-#
-# when enabled every connected client will attempt to discover the root of the
-# workspace it was spawned in. otherwise the client CWD is always used
-workspace_detection = true
 ```

 ## Other LSP servers

-By default `ra-multiplex` uses a `rust-analyzer` binary found in its `$PATH` as
+By default `ra-multiplex` uses a `rust-analyzer` binary found in its `$PATH`
-the server.
-This can be overridden using the `--ra-mux-server` cli option or
+as the server.
+This can be overridden using the `--server-path` cli option with
-`RA_MUX_SERVER` environment variable.
-You can usually configure one of these in
+the client subcommand or `RA_MUX_SERVER` environment variable.
+You can usually
-your editor configuration.
-If both are specified the cli option overrides the
+configure one of these in your editor configuration.
+If both are specified the
-environment variable.
+cli option overrides the environment variable.

 For example with `coc-clangd` in CoC for neovim add to
 `~/.config/nvim/coc-settings.json`: